 Kate Chapman, Cathedral Soloist

 Previously known as Kate Coffman-Lloyd, Chapman went on to play ensemble parts both on and Off-Broadway in Funny Girl, Chess, Hair, and On the Twentieth Century.
 She originated the role of Martha in The Pajama Game and Madame in the 2006 revival of Les Misérables, where she also understudied Madame Thénardier.
-Her last stage appearance was in 2010, playing multiple roles in Disney’s Mary Poppins.
+Her last Broadway appearance was in 2010, playing multiple roles in Disney’s Mary Poppins.
+She has since been seen on New York stages in Encores!
+Grand Hotel and as Mrs. Claus in The Radio City Christmas Spectacular, and regionally in Holiday Inn, Mamma Mia!, Nunsense, and Gilbert and Sullivan in Briefs.
+She has been a member of Broadway Inspirational Voices since 1999, and toured the country in 2016 with The Kate Chapman Show,

 Bernard Dotson, Club Zanzibar Singer